 - Online marketing is a game changer for today's digital world - regardless of the industry and niche your business operates in.

-- In order to make online marketing work for your construction or trades businesses, though, there are quite a few subtleties you need to beware of.
+- In order to make online marketing work for your construction or trades businesses, there are several things you need to know.

-- Before you jumpstart with your marketing plan, make sure you know how important local SEO and a simple responsive website can be for your business growth.
+- Before you jumpstart with your online marketing plan, make sure you know how important local SEO and a simple responsive website is for your business growth.

 The way construction and trades find new clients has been disrupted in the last ten years with the emergence of online marketing.
 The majority of businesses still focus on word-of-mouth for getting new clients.
 But shifting your strategy to include online marketing can have significant results.